 You may need to prioritize your tasks and simplify everyday tasks as much as possible when working two jobs.
 Keep a to-do list at each job, and check off tasks as you complete them to prevent confusing tasks between jobs or procrastinating because you aren’t organized.

 When you’re earning extra money, aim to spend it wisely.
 Plan your budget in which you note extra expenses you are incurring because of your second job, such as commuting costs, extra take-out meals, or taxes, and subtract that from your extra income.

 Apply the balance directly to the debt you are paying off or the financial goals you are working toward.
 This way, you will both achieve your goals and be able to see your hard work paying off.

-4. Take care of yourself and loved ones
+Take care of yourself and your loved ones

-Taking on a second job and maintaining a balanced lifestyle requires discipline.
+Taking on a second job and maintaining a balanced lifestyle require discipline.
 To maintain your busy schedule, you need to ensure that you stay healthy.